alphagov/government-service-design-manual/service-manual/measurement/index.md

 * [digital take-up](/service-manual/measurement/digital-takeup.html)

 ## What else should you measure?
-The [performance framework](/service-manual/measurement/performanceframework.html) describes how to define other metrics you should measure and monitor.
+Further guidance on measuring key performance indicators can be found [here](/service-manual/measurement/performanceframework.html) describes how to define other metrics you should measure and monitor.